GMS6358

 Credits: 3

-Course Description: This elective course is designed for students who wish to master advanced topics in Forensic Pathology.
+This elective course is designed for students who wish to master advanced topics in Forensic Pathology.
 The course closely follows a medical school-type academic curriculum and is geared toward students who may be interested in pursuing a career as a medical examiner, a research scientist, laboratory manager or a director of operations within a laboratory-based facility.
-The course is taught on an organ-based system and explores diseases of the heart, lungs, nervous system, gastrointestinal system, endocrine system, genito-urinary system, hematopoetic system and musculo-skeletal system.
+The course is taught on an organ-based system and explores diseases of the heart, lungs, nervous system, gastrointestinal system, endocrine system, genito-urinary system, hematopoietic system and musculo-skeletal system.
 An in-depth discussion of anatomical abnormalities and anomalies is scheduled for the final module.

 - Identify histologically the different organ tissues of the body